JULY 19 – JULY 25

 I also convinced the team to let me switch the camera from orthographic, or “fake orthographic” to a straight up 90° FOV perspective camera, and I think it made the game look a lot better.

-I finally managed to implement the movement swipes to work properly in any camera angle, once again my opponent here was my lack of knowledge in matrice calculations.
+I also finally implemented the movement swipes to work properly in any camera angle.

 We also managed to implement both the “Camera Cutouts”, which is what we called the camera moving to a different transform for every node, and nice transitions between each level!